rootlogic7/Kami/README.md

 GUI Overview

+Tab

+Description

-Generate Tab:
+Generate

-Enter your Positive and Negative prompts.

-Adjust Steps (default: 30) and CFG Scale (guidance).

-Hit GENERATE IMAGE.
+Enter prompts (Positive/Negative), adjust Steps & CFG, and generate images.

-Settings Tab:
+Settings

-Checkpoint: Select your base model from the dropdown.

-Refiner: Enable the SDXL Refiner for high-fidelity details.

-LoRA: Select a LoRA network and adjust its strength.

-Advanced: Toggle Pony Mode (adds score tags automatically) or FreeU.
+Select Checkpoints, Refiners, and LoRAs.
+Enable Pony Mode or FreeU.

-Gallery Tab:
+Gallery

-Browse your history.

-Filter by model, date, or search for prompt keywords.

-Right-click or use buttons to Delete images or Use Parameters to regenerate.

-Favorites:
+Browse history, filter by model/date, and reuse parameters from previous images.

+Favorites

-Save your best prompts for quick access later.
+Save and manage your best prompts for quick access.

 🔧 Troubleshooting

-Issue: "Wayland" errors on startup
+"Wayland" errors on startup

-If you experience crashes on Linux/Wayland, try forcing the XCB platform plugin in start.sh or your terminal:
+If you experience crashes on Linux/Wayland, try forcing the XCB platform plugin:

 export QT_QPA_PLATFORM=xcb
 python gui.py

-Issue: Out of Memory (CUDA OOM)
+Out of Memory (CUDA OOM)

-Try disabling the Refiner.
+Disable the Refiner if currently enabled.

-Kami automatically attempts to offload models to CPU when not in use, but you can use the "Unload Models" button in the Settings tab to forcefully free VRAM.
+Kami automatically attempts to offload models to CPU when not in use.

+Use the "Unload Models" button in the Settings tab to forcefully free VRAM.

 📜 License